 Popular Career Options

 Graduates can go on to work for independent lighting companies, concert venues or tour plays.
-Some lighting professionals even travel with particular bands and perfect the lighting for one specific show.
-Various positions open to lighting professionals may include:
+Some lighting professionals even travel with bands to perfect the lighting for one specific show.
+Other possible job roles are:

 - Concert lighting technician